putitsimply/christian-bible-explained/2-corinthians.md

 Near the end, Paul mentions a “thorn in the flesh,” a continuing problem that bothers him.
 He does not explain exactly what it is, but he says it taught him that God’s strength can be shown through human weakness.

 The letter finishes with Paul urging the church to examine themselves, aim for peace, and live in unity.

+## Big ideas

+* Comfort is described as something people receive and then pass on to others.
+* Leadership is presented as “real” when it is honest and faithful, not flashy or impressive.
+* Reconciliation (repairing relationships) is a central theme, both with God and within the community.